Moggill

 Moggill is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Moggill, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 95.2% houses and 4.7% other dwellings.
-Home ownership in Moggill was at 25.0%, with the rest either mortgaged (58.8%) or rented (16.2%).
-The median monthly mortgage repayment was $2,167, lower than Brisbane metro's average of $2,311.
-The median weekly rent in Moggill was $460, compared to Brisbane metro's $500.
-Nationally, Moggill's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Moggill's dwelling structures, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Brisbane metropolitan area's 95.2% houses and 4.7% other dwellings.
+Home ownership in Moggill stood at 25.0%, with the remaining dwellings either mortgaged (58.8%) or rented (16.2%).
+The median monthly mortgage repayment in Moggill was $2,167, lower than Brisbane metro's average of $2,311.
+Meanwhile, the median weekly rent figure in Moggill was recorded at $460, compared to Brisbane metro's $500.
+Nationally, Moggill's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing